 The Webb Space Telescope, scheduled to be in orbit in 2021 at more than 1 million miles from the Earth, will have the capacity to detect faraway stars like Icarus.
 Equipped with 18 mirrors in beryllium, it will be operational six months after its launch and will be able to look far back in time and capture light from Population III stars, like the 13.5 billion-year-old star, composed exclusively of hydrogen, helium, and a dusting of lithium.

 Gravity shows its power of attraction when matter is able to cluster.
 Gravitational lensing occurs when gravity causes the light to bend.
 Gravitational waves ripple when gravity travels at the speed of light.
 Gravity is not the same everywhere and depends on one’s location.
 The astronauts on the moon would feel just about one-sixth of the level of gravity felt on Earth.
 Are spacetime and gravity intertwined?
-Gravity is an entropic force that emerges with the increase of entropy.
-Since the emergence of gravity does not derive from the properties of the underlying microscopic “universe”, what precedes gravity is a quantum gravity that is holographic.
+Since the emergence of gravity does not derive from the properties of the underlying microscopic “universe”, what precedes gravity is a quantum gravity that may be of a holographic nature.
 Holographic projection acts as a translation tool enabling information to be stored and passed on to another set of dimensions.
 Holographic models for the very early universe may explain the data embedded in the cosmic microwave background and are competitive to the standard model of Big Bang cosmology.

 As I dissect every word, I struggle to wrap my mind around the idea that space emerges together with gravity.
 I imagine the Universe being a multi-dimensional race track where we, observers, are at the finish line.
 And all the planets and stars are racing to send us a signal.
 Some, faster than others, reach our consciousness.